-The City of Salinas is an entitlement jurisdiction for CDBG, HOME, and ESG funds, and anticipates receiving \$1,897,639 in CDBG funds, \$591,184 in HOME funds, and \$173,179 in ESG funds for FY 2018-2019.
-Final allocations have not been announced by HUD.
-Budgets and funding for projects presented in the Draft Action Plan are estimates only.
-Once the final allocations are announced, the City will adjust the funding for individual projects proportionally.
-However, if the City's allocations for FY 2018-2019 are increased significantly, the City could use the additional funding for projects presented under "Backup Projects" below.
-Should the City receive additional funding and the 15% public service cap is increased, the City may choose to fund additional public services per the rating and ranking.
+The City of Salinas is an entitlement jurisdiction for CDBG, HOME, and ESG funds, and anticipates receiving \$2,093,735 in CDBG funds, \$838,381 in HOME funds, and \$170,830 in ESG funds for FY 2018-2019.
+Final allocations were announced by HUD on May 1, 2018.
+Budgets and funding for projects presented in the Draft Action Plan were estimates only.
+After the final allocations were announced, the City adjusted the funding for individual projects during the May 1, 2018 Council meeting.

 In addition, \$100,000 in CDBG program income and \$42,883 in HOME program income were generated during FY 2017-2018.
+HMIS carried over fund from FY 2015-16 in the amount of \$3,100.12 is also available.
 As program income is generated, the City will amend the Action Plan as appropriate to allocate the funding.
 Specifically, any CDBG Program Income received in FY 2018-2019 that exceeds the \$100,000 indicated in the budget will be programmed to the Housing Services Program (Housing Rehabilitation, LBP & HAA), and to GRID Alternatives.
 The City also serves as the lead agency for the administration of the State ESG funds for the counties of Monterey and San Benito Continuum of Care.

-Backup Projects
+Backup Projects/Potential Additional Funding